Cultural Use Area

 Jasper National Park

-The Jasper National Park Cultural Use Area is a place set aside for Indigenous partners to use for reconnecting to the land, cultural learning, ceremony and celebration.
-The desire for a dedicated cultural heritage space within Jasper National Park came from discussions between the Jasper Indigenous Forum (Forum) and Parks Canada.
+The Jasper National Park Cultural Use Area is a dedicated space for Indigenous partners to use for reconnecting to the land, cultural learning, ceremony, and celebration.
+The desire for a cultural space within Jasper National Park came from discussions between the Jasper Indigenous Forum and Parks Canada.
 A site blessing and powwow was held in August 2012 to initiate the dedication of the site, and use of the Cultural Use Area started in June 2013.

 - Date modified :